-6.4.2 Retention of PKFTs.
+6.4.2 Retention of (P)KFTs and shelter trees

-For the purposes of this plan, development has been classified into 'minor' and 'major' development (see caption below).
+For the purposes of this Plan, development has been classified into 'minor' and 'major' development (see caption below).

-- (i) There shall be no removal of any PKFT as a consequence of any new DA, beyond what is permissable under the definitions for minor and major development. - (ii) The applicant must demonstrate to the satisfaction of Council that the protection of all PKFTs is consistent with the requirements of AS 4970-2009 (Protection of Trees on Development Sites). - (iii) Retained PKFTs that occur within residential allotments arising from the subdivision of land must be protected by a covenant or other effective restriction on the title of the land.
+- (i) There shall be no removal of (P)KFTs or shelter trees as a consequence of any new DA, beyond what is permissable under the definitions for minor and major development. - (ii) The applicant must demonstrate to the satisfaction of Council that the protection of all (P)KFTs and shelter trees are consistent with the requirements of AS 4970-2009 (Protection of Trees on Development Sites). - (iii) Retained (P)KFTs and shelter trees that occur within residential allotments arising from the subdivision of land must be protected by a covenant or other effective restriction on the user on title of the land where appropriate.